Doris Duke Undergraduate Internship

 Only alumni that were supported by the DDCF during their summer at the Hillman Academy and that are currently enrolled as undergraduates are eligible to apply.
 Other undergraduate alumni interested in research opportunities can apply as resident advisors.

 What Interns Will Do

-Housing: For those from outside of the Pittsburgh region or that wish to assist as part-time resident advisors, you will receive free housing in one of the University dorms.
-(Only in the event of an in person program)
+Housing: For those from outside of the Pittsburgh region or that wish to assist as part-time resident advisors, you will receive free housing in one of the University residence halls.

-Virtual Program: The Hillman Academy and Doris Duke Internship will run this summer regardless of the staus of the pandemic.
-If labs and dorms are closed we will be doing an online program focused around computational projects.
+Virtual Program: The Hillman Academy and Doris Duke Internship will run this summer.
+If labs and dorms are closed we will shift to an online program focused around computational projects.
 Examples can be found here.

-The application for Doris Duke Undergraduate Interns is now: OPEN
+The application for Doris Duke Undergraduate Interns is: OPEN

 If you need more time to apply, please contact the program staff.